ellis-bloor/ellis-bloor.github.io/index.md

     <p>
       I am a fifth year graduate student in mathematics at Northwestern, advised by <a href="https://sites.northwestern.edu/getzler/" target="_blank" rel="noopener">Ezra Getzler</a>.
       I am interested in algebraic topology and algebraic geometry.
-Currently, I am thinking about cobordism theory and intersection theory on the moduli space of curves.
+Currently, I am thinking about cobordism and intersection theory on the moduli space of curves.
     </p>

     <p>Here is my <a href="./CV.pdf">CV</a>.</p>